nerwuuus/nerwuuus/README.md

 # 👋 Hi, I'm Patryk Żychlewicz!

 Welcome to my GitHub portfolio!
-I've been a **PMO Specialist** since May 2022.
-I supported three prominent European clients, helping drive efficiency, transparency, and continuous improvement across projects.
+I'm a **Marketing Science Analyst** with a background in Project Management.
+Here you'll find my projects and scripts focused on SQL, Python, R, data transformation, automation, and analytics.

 ---

 ## 🧠 About me

-- 🏆 Awarded twice by my current employer in **2023** and **2024** for outstanding contributions (see attachments on my LinkedIn profile https://www.linkedin.com/in/patrykzychlewicz/).
+- 🏆 Awarded twice by the previous employer in **2023** and **2024** for outstanding contributions (see attachments on my LinkedIn profile https://www.linkedin.com/in/patrykzychlewicz/).
 - ☕ Former **Shift Manager at Starbucks**, where I led teams and embraced servant leadership.
 - 📊 Passionate about **Agile methodologies**, **project management**, and **data analysis**.
 - 🔍 Detail-oriented and committed to delivering top-notch services.